 If you have purchased or sold property, please check with your solicitor to see who is responsible for tax payment.

-Please be advised we do not have a mail slot.
-Please be sure to arrange for delivery of cash or cheques payments during office hours, or contact your banking institution to arrange for online payment.
+Cash or cheques payments can be made during office hours, or contact your banking institution to arrange for online payment.
+There is also a drop box at the front door of the municipal opffice which is accessible 24/7 for cheque payments.
 The current year’s taxes must be received by the Municipality on the last business day of September or they will be considered late and will be assessed a penalty at the rate listed above.

 Property Tax Information